-System Overview (Continued)
+System Overview (cont'd)

-Zones
+Zones and Partitions

-- The system sensing devices have been assigned to various "zones," which are specific areas of protection (e.g., front door, kitchen window, etc.). - Zone numbers are displayed at the keypad when an alarm or trouble condition occurs on a sensor.
+- The system sensing devices have been assigned to various "zones," which are specific areas of protection (e.g., front door, kitchen window, etc.). - Zone numbers are displayed at the keypad when an alarm or trouble condition occurs on a sensor. - Partitions (VISTA-20P Series) provide two independent areas of protection, with each partition containing a group of zones that can be armed and disarmed without affecting other zones or users. - Partitioned systems (VISTA-20P Series) can include a common zone area, which is an area shared by users of both partitions (such as a lobby in a building).